gphat/wabisabi/README.md

 ## Notes

-Wabisabi was tested against ElasticSearch >= 1.1.0.
+Wabisabi was tested against Elasticsearch >= 1.4.0.

 Version 2.0.0 switched to returning `Future[Response]` rather than `Future[String]`
 so that errors can be handled.

-This does not implement every piece of the ElasticSearch API.
+This does not implement every piece of the Elasticsearch API.
 I will add other bits as needed or as patches arrive.

+Version 2.1.0 uses Elasticsearch 1.5.0

 # Using It

 ```
 // Add the Dep
-libraryDependencies += "wabisabi" %% "wabisabi" % "2.0.19"
+libraryDependencies += "wabisabi" %% "wabisabi" % "2.1.0"

 // And a the resolver
 resolvers += "gphat" at "https://raw.github.com/gphat/mvn-repo/master/releases/",